Synod Endowment Fund

 - assistance in establishing policies relative to endowment gifting

-For more information, contact Tim Knutson at 414-477-9979 or e-mail him at firstname.lastname@example.org.
-His services are provided free of charge to all members and congregations of the NGLS and Northwest WI Synod.
+For more information, contact Cynthia Halverson at 414-544-2008 or e-mail her at Cynthia.Halverson@elca.org.
+Her services are provided free of charge to all members and congregations of the NGLS and Northwest WI Synod.

 “Now to him who by the power at work within us is able to accomplish abundantly far more than all we can ask or imagine, to him be glory in the church and in Christ Jesus to all generations, for ever and ever.
 Amen.”
 (Ephesians 3:20-21)